 Research from BVA shows that 70% of SMEs use loans, overdrafts or credit cards to finance their business with only 12% using other external forms of finance.
 This is likely down to a simple lack of education about the products out there.
 For example, alternate and invoicing finance companies now lend over £5bn a year to small businesses, with products that might be more suitable to clients.

 Digital automation of traditional bookkeeping is putting pressure on the margins of many accountancy firms.
 At the same time the reduction in UK high street bank branches from 22,000 in the 1990s to fewer than 7,000 today means that many small businesses have fewer ports of call for advice on business finance.
 The banking remedies fund is a significant attempt to inject badly-needed competition into SME lending and will have a big impact on the landscape.

 Accountants are financially literate and regulated and can prove their value here by becoming more familiar with the variety of finance sources and the differences between them.
 As well as helping clients get a stronger grip on cash, when the crunch does come the adviser should be in a position to help them understand the most suitable type of funding for their business.

 About Ollie Maitland

 As Chief Product Officer for Capitalise.com, Ollie Maitland is responsible for devising and developing the online financial marketplace for accountants.
-Capitalise is the accountancy technology provider to receive an Innovation Fund grant, which it is using to develop Capitalise Monitor, artificial intelligence-driven business credit and health report.
-He also sits on the Open Banking Premium APIs Voting Group, where he is helping to set the path for future developments in accounting and banking technology.
+Capitalise received an Innovation Fund grant to develop Capitalise Monitor, artificial an intelligence-driven business credit and health report.
+He sits on the Open Banking Premium APIs Voting Group and won the Accounting Excellence 2019 Software Pioneer Award.